pgaljan/blog/f500Notes.md

 ## Close gaps/maintain academic understanding
 - Maintain a 100 level understanding on all identifiable nodes on your network
 - Maintain a 400 level on all connecting nodes.
 - Maintain 500 level on your node.
-To claim status as a knowledge worker, you must operate as if you have post-graduate experience in your domain.
+To claim status as a knowledge worker, you must operate post-graduate experience in your domain.
 The actual degree is optional; but you should maintain a demonstrable external facing portfolio or level of certification commensurate to your title.
- ## Close gaps/maintain operational understanding
- For an escalation in any possible direction

 ## conflict management
 Conflict is necessary and healthy.
 When managing conflict with a peer, identify and document:
 - RACI - if it does not exist, create one and agree on it.
 If you cannot agree on it, consult your manager
-- areas of agreement
+- Areas of agreement
 - Areas of conflict
-- escalation timing
+- Escalation timing
 - Escalation paths

-# Job progression
+# understand your career ladder
 Most companies have a tech ladder, even if it's only one or two steps.
 In more tech-focused companies, IC roles that can overlap with relatively senior managers from a compensation perspective.
 Progression to the very top IC ranks is statistically rare.

 Given the compensation overlap, it's common for a person move back and forth between management and IC although it's not always successful; great engineers often make bad managers, and it's easy for managers to lose technical depth.